OlliSaarikivi/homepage/cv.md

 Shipped a novel gradient aggregation technique for distributed training in Uber’s Horovod library.

-Led the CHET/EVA compiler projects to simplify homomorphic encryption for non-experts.
+Led the CHET/EVA compiler projects to simplify using homomorphic encryption for machine learning.

 Developed an improved stream query compiler to improve query compilation in the SCOPE language.